 I am also going to come up against myself along the way.
 I’ll have to deal with accidents and infections should they occur, isolation, physical and mental exhaustion.
 I could face visa or permit issues and potentially deportation.
 Should I run out of money along the way, I face personal bankruptcy and failure to complete the journey.

-The entire trip could take from 24 to 36 months, if all goes to plan.
-Spending two or more years in the jungle, anything can happen.
+The entire trip could take over 36 months, if all goes to plan.
+Spending three or more years in the jungle, anything can happen.